Interpreting Color by Insert Size

 So in the case of a deletion, the inferred insert size is GREATER THAN the expected insert size.
 In IGV such an event might look like the following.

-In the case of an insertion a section of DNA is present in the subject genome that is not represented in the reference genome.
+In the case of an insertion, a section of DNA is present in the subject genome that is not represented in the reference genome.

 The maximum size of an insertion detectable by insert size anomaly is limited by the size of the fragments.
-They must be long enough to span the insertion and include sequence on both ends that are mapped to the reference.
+They must be long enough to span the insertion and include sequences on both ends that are mapped to the reference.
 The maximum detectable size is approximately equal to:

 fragment length - (2x read length)